Cuticles

 Beeswax cuticle cream

-Many treatments and moisturising skin cosmetics are made with bees' wax and that is a product that provides an incredible softness and smoothness on your beautiful skin.
+Many treatments and moisturizing skin cosmetics are made with beeswax, a product that provides incredible softness and smoothness to your beautiful skin.
 Therefore, you can also use it to keep your cuticles and hands perfect.
-We recommend that you try some castor oil, as it is one of the best oils to strengthen nails and which prevents them from breaking away easily.
+We recommend that you try some castor oil, as it is one of the best oils to strengthen nails and prevent them from breaking easily.
+Beeswax also forms a protective seal over the skin, helping to lock in moisture.

 Ingredients: